-Based on pioneering work by the Town of Gibsons, BC, the municipal natural asset management approach adapts traditional asset management methods to the unique characteristics of nature but maintains the same goal of establishing sustainable service delivery.
+the municipal natural asset management approach adapts traditional asset management methods to the unique characteristics of nature but maintains the same goal of establishing sustainable service delivery.
 This is done through a 6 step approach (Figure 1).

-Refining municipal natural asset management in a growing number of Canadian communities
+management in a growing number of Canadian communities